Hallett Nature Sanctuary

 Hallett Nature Sanctuary is one of the Park's three woodlands (along with the Ramble and North Woods).
 It was originally called "the Promontory" by the Park's designers.
 The underused and inaccessible landscape was closed to the public and preserved as a bird sanctuary by NYC Parks Commissioner Robert Moses in 1934, and in 1986 renamed in memory of George Hervey Hallett Jr., a birdwatcher, naturalist, and civic leader.

 The sanctuary remained untouched until 2001, when the Central Park Conservancy took up its restoration and maintenance.
 Hallett Nature Sanctuary is a perfect example of how even the "wildest," most naturalistic habitats in Central Park require constant planning and care in order to thrive.
 As a result of the Conservancy's removal of invasive plant species and introduction of native plants, the sanctuary is more diverse and healthy than ever, supporting various wildlife populations.
-To learn more about the Hallett Nature Sanctuary from Doug Blonsky, the Conservancy's President & CEO, click here.
+To learn more about the Hallett Nature Sanctuary from Doug Blonsky, the Conservancy's former President & CEO, click here.

 The absence of visitors played a large part in the Conservancy's successful restoration of the Hallett Nature Sanctuary.
 In fall 2013, the Conservancy began offering open hours in the sanctuary, a rare opportunity to explore one of Central Park's best-kept secrets and learn about what it takes to revitalize and care for a seemingly natural landscape.